-Assumptions about hurricane season face winds of change
+Bye Alpha, Eta: Greek alphabet ditched for hurricane names

 With more storms, risks for people and property go up and that’s likely to continue, McNoldy said.
 Last year’s record of 30 storms was like two seasons crammed into one, he said.

-But Colorado State’s Klotzbach said hurricane activity should eventually quiet down.
+But Colorado State hurricane researcher Phil Klotzbach said hurricane activity should eventually quiet down.
 For decades, researchers have talked about a cycle of about 20 to 30 years of busy hurricane seasons followed by 20 to 30 years of quiet ones — generally with the current active period starting around 1995.
 He said using a new 30-year average starting in 1991 would not really be normal because it would include too many busy years and not enough quiet ones.

 But recent research from Pennsylvania State University’s Michael Mann showed that the once-accepted busy-and-quiet cycle doesn’t really exist and quiet years were actually more of a result of air pollution and volcanic eruptions.
 So a warming world means the new normal is busy hurricane seasons just like the last 30 years.